Almahrouky/BookCamp/README.md

 - indexing: for username, password, type, ISBN, etc. to improve these queries performance.
 ## Technologies Used
 - Java as a programming language.
-- Java swing for the GUI.
+- Java Swing for the GUI.
 - MySQL for the database.